P vs NP – A promise fulfilled

 Forget about peeking in the quantum computer method and learning its algorithm.
 The shady world of quantum particles and waves is not accessible.
 The fragile cubits collapse the very moment they are observed.
 Giving nothing away.

-It is also clear that factorization belongs in class NP since its result easily can be verified in polynomial time.
+It is also clear that factorization belongs in class NP since its result can easily be verified in polynomial time.

-I asked ChatGPT on how to scale factorization and this was his answer:
+I asked ChatGPT on how to scale factorization, and this was his answer:

 The best-known classical algorithms for this task, such as the General Number Field Sieve, have a runtime that is sub-exponential but still super-polynomial.
 This means that they are faster than brute force methods that take exponential time, but still slower than polynomial time methods.